Yorubaname/the-yoruba-dictionary/README.md

 The documentation for the API endpoints can be accessed by running the application and navigating to `http://localhost:8081/swagger-ui.html`

-### Running the Yorubaname Dashboard app
+### Running the Yoruba Dictionary dashboard app

-The Yorubaname Dashboard application powers the admin portal that can be used to manage entries in the yorubaname dictionary.
+The Yoruba Dictionary dashboard application powers the admin portal that can be used by authorized personnel to manage entries in the Yoruba dictionary.
 It is a standalone application with a separate codebase.

-The instructions on how to run the Yorubaname Dashboard Application can be found here https://github.com/Yorubaname/yorubaname-dashboard
+The instructions on how to run the Yoruba Dictionary dashboard application can be found here https://github.com/Yorubaname/the-yoruba-dictionary-dashboard